Combined analysis of eta meson hadro- and photo-production off nucleons: Results and Discussion

 \section{Results and Discussion}

 In this section, we present and discuss the results of our model calculation.
-The basic strategy of our approach is in principle the same as that of Ref.~\cite{NH1}, namely, we start with the nucleon plus meson-exchange currents and add resonance contributions one by one as needed in the fitting procedure until achieving a reasonable description of the available experimental data for the reactions listed in Eq.~(\ref{eq:1}).
+The basic strategy of our approach is, in principle, the same as that of Ref.~\citenum{NH04-NH05}; namely, we start with the nucleon plus meson-exchange currents and add resonance contributions one by one as needed in the fitting procedure until achieving a reasonable description of the available experimental data for the reactions listed in Eq.~(\ref{eq:1}).
 Apart from the dominant $S_{11}(1535)$ resonance, we allow for other well-established resonances of spin-$1/2$, -$3/2$, and -$5/2$ in this model.
-We find that, in addition to spin-$1/2$ resonances, one needs at least spin-3/2 resonances --- in particular, $D_{13}$ resonances --- in order to obtain a reasonable description of the data in the present approach.
+We confirm the earlier finding~\cite{photo-theory} that, in photoproduction, in addition to spin-$1/2$ resonances, at least spin-3/2 resonances --- in particular, $D_{13}$ resonances --- are needed in order to obtain a reasonable description of the data.

-Following Ref.~\cite{NH1}, for each resonance we take into account only the branching ratios $\beta_{N\pi}^{}$, $\beta_{N\eta}^{}$, and $\beta_{N\pi\pi}^{}$ corresponding to the respective hadronic decay channels $R \to N\pi$, $R \to N\eta$, and $R \to N \pi \pi$.
+Following Ref.~\citenum{NH04-NH05}, for each resonance, we take into account only the branching ratios $\beta_{N\pi}^{}$, $\beta_{N\eta}^{}$, and $\beta_{N\pi\pi}^{}$ corresponding to the respective hadronic decay channels $R \to N\pi$, $R \to N\eta$, and $R \to N \pi \pi$.
 The latter accounts \emph{effectively\/} for all the other open decay channels.
-Note that the branching ratios $\beta_{N\pi}^{}$ and $\beta_{N\eta}^{}$ are related to the corresponding $RN\pi$ and $RN\eta$ coupling constants in the interaction Lagrangians and, as such, they are \emph{not\/} free parameters of the model.
+Note that the branching ratios $\beta_{N\pi}^{}$ and $\beta_{N\eta}^{}$ are related to the corresponding $RN\pi$ and $RN\eta$ coupling constants in the interaction Lagrangians, and, as such, they are \emph{not\/} free parameters of the model.
 The same is true for the branching ratio $\gamma_{N\gamma}^{}$, associated with the radiative decay channel, which is related to the corresponding $RN\gamma$ coupling constants.
-Then, in view of the constraint given by Eq.~(\ref{eq:brsum}), the branching ratio $\beta_{N\pi\pi}^{}$ is not a free parameter, either.
-Here, we emphasize that, in contrast to Ref.~\cite{NH1} --- where some assumptions were made concerning the values of the branching ratios $\beta_{N\pi}^{}$ --- no such assumptions are enforced in the present work since the simultaneous consideration of the reaction processes listed in Eq.~(\ref{eq:1}) allows us, in principle, to extract the $RN\pi$ and $RN\eta$ coupling constants separately.
+Then, in view of the constraint given by Eq.~(\ref{eq:brsum}), the branching ratio $\beta_{N\pi\pi}^{}$ is not a free parameter either.
+Here, we emphasize that, in contrast to Ref.~\citenum{NH04-NH05} --- where some assumptions were made concerning the values of the branching ratios $\beta_{N\pi}^{}$ --- no such assumptions are enforced in the present work because the simultaneous consideration of the reaction processes listed in Eq.~(\ref{eq:1}) allows us, in principle, to extract the $RN\pi$ and $RN\eta$ coupling constants separately.